CDCgov/eMKF/README.md

   * For quadratic trends, 6 time points are needed.
   * For cubic trends, 7 time points are needed.
 * There should be no missing data for any subgroup.
 For example, if there were 0 individuals sampled for a given group for one timepoint, analysts will need to aggregate the data over larger time periods or groups to ensure that there are no group-by-time cells without any data/sample.
-* Estimates of 0 are allowed, and SEs are imputed by the macro using the average SE across the non-zero SEs for that group/stratum.
-However, if estimates and corresponding SEs for a given group are 0 across all timepoints included, analysts should consider aggregating the data into larger groups to ensure that there are some non-zero estimates for all groups/strata.
+* Estimates of 0 are allowed, but 0 SEs are imputed by the macro using the average SE across the non-zero SEs for that group/stratum.
+However, if estimates and corresponding SEs for a given group/stratum are 0 across all timepoints included, analysts should consider aggregating the data into larger groups to ensure that there are some non-zero estimates for all groups/strata.
+As a preliminary solution, the macro will impute such 0 SEs using the average SE across strata for each given timepoint.

 Please refer to the documentation provided in <mark>[Link to Series 2 report]</mark> for more details.